acornejo/kilobot-labs/README.md

 ###  1.3 Nonblocked-movement.c

 *  **Program:** Create a state machine with states `forward, turnleft` and `turnright`, switching states every second.

 In the last two code examples, we used delay to control how long to wait.
 But that prevents the robot from doing anything else during that time - we call that "blocking" code.
 We will now rewrite the same code in a "non-blocking" manner by using timers to control when to switch from moving forward to turning.

 We will use the robot's own clock to check time, by reading the variable `kilo_ticks`.
-One kilotick is equivalent to roughly 30 ms, or equivalently there are approximatly 32 clock ticks every second.
+One tick is equivalent to roughly 30 ms, or equivalently there are approximatly 32 clock ticks every second.
 Clock values must be stored in a non-negative 32-bit integer to avoid having overflows.
 We'll start by writing some simple code that just blinks the LED every 64 clock ticks (roughly every 2 seconds).
 Create a file called `nonblocking-movement.c` with the following in proper code.

 ```
 // before program loop declare the variables